Charles Chiniquy: St. Anne Colony

-Chiniquy, then a Roman Catholic priest, left Canada in the wake of a series of scandals.
+Chiniquy, then a Catholic priest, left Canada in the wake of a series of scandals.
 He was offered a fresh start by James Oliver Van de Velde, Bishop of Chicago, after Ignace Bourget, Bishop of Montreal, asked him to leave in 1851.
 Chiniquy founded and settled in St. Anne Colony, a village located in Kankakee County, Illinois in 1851.
 Chiniquy was suspended on 19 August 1856, for public insubordination by Bishop Anthony O'Regan, Van de Velde's successor in Chicago.
 Because he continued to celebrate Mass and administer the other sacraments, he was excommunicated on 3 September 1856.
 About two years later, on 3 August 1858, O'Regan's successor, Bishop James Duggan, formally and publicly reconfirmed Chiniquy's excommunication in St. Anne.

-Chiniquy had definitively left the Roman Catholic Church in 1858, and subsequently converted to Protestant Christianity in 1860.
+Chiniquy had definitively left the Catholic Church in 1858, and subsequently converted to Protestant Christianity in 1860.
 Along with many followers, he joined the Presbyterian Church in the United States of America (PCUSA).
 He was admitted as a Presbyterian minister on 1 February 1860.
 Within two years, Chiniquy, in trouble with the Presbytery of Chicago over his administration of charity funds and a college, according to Elizabeth Ann Kerr McDougall in the Dictionary of Canadian Biography, sought a new connection in order to avoid an expensive presbytery trial.
 The college is identified in the Seventh Biennial Report of the Superintendent of Public Instruction of the State of Illinois as Saviour's College, founded in 1860; it is listed neither in Universities and Colleges nor Academies and Seminaries of various grades and courses, but in the Theological Seminaries and Church Schools class of institutions.
 The report states it "is designed to supply the educational wants of the colony brought by Father Chiniquy from Canada to this State, and to prepare men who will be fitted to preach the gospel in the regions whence he came."
 The report also quotes a description of the school, attributed to correspondence from a Montreal newspaper, unnamed in the report, that people, also unnamed in the report, "examined the day school or college, as the people there delight to call it" and wrote that it had five classes, ranging from students learning the alphabet to students learning the "intricacies of French and English grammar, composition, and the other studies of the school, besides the elements of Algebra, Latin, and Greek."